binbashar/terraform-aws-waf-owasp/README.md

 # Terraform | AWS WAF | OWASP Top 10 vulnerabilities

-**DEPRECATION NOTICE:** This module will be not longer maintain because there are other Terraform modules that suuport these features.
+**DEPRECATION NOTICE:** This module will be not longer maintain because there are other Terraform modules that suuport these features based on ´wafv2´ Managed rules for AWS Web Application Firewall

 ## terraform-aws-waf-owasp